Waste and recycling over the festive season

 Your one-stop-shop for seasonal waste and recycling details to ease the holiday stress.
 Find out when your collection days will be over the holiday season, when your Christmas tree will be collected and some festive tips on how to have a waste free break.

-Bulky and Garden Waste
+Bulky and garden waste

 Due to minimal demand for garden waste collections during the winter holiday, we temporarily suspend this service.